saraho1123/flashcards-starter/README.md

     The remote address can be pasted using `command V`.
 When you are satisfied with this command, hit enter.

 1. Now, `cd` into the local repo from your terminal.
-You will need to type `cd` followed by the name of the repo, which should match that of the remote.
+You will need to type `cd` followed by the name of the repo, which should match that of the remote: `flashcard-starter`.

 1. After changing into the directory with `cd`, install the library dependencies by running the following command in the terminal: